 - Make your study time free of external disturbance.
 Make sure you have shut off all gadgets that could disturb you.
 Your phones, music, TV etc.

 - Mentally and emotionally prepare yourself to be ready to concentrate for the time you have set out as your study time.
 Speaking to yourself about how you will concentrate helps.

 - Plan what you want to study and give yourself sufficient time for job at hand.
 You need to be realistic about how much you can study in the given time frame.
 If you try to do more than realistically possible it might work to your detriment.

 Different Learning Styles

 Each individual is used to a particular style of learning and generally adheres to one method of learning with which he/she is comfortable.
-This makes learning a very narrow process.
+This makes learning the process very limited.
 Effective learning should combine a few styles of learning in order to make the process well rounded.
-To study effectively all the senses need to be employed, so that concentration is optimal and what has been learned is retained in long term memory.
+To study effectively all the senses need to be employed, so that concentration is optimal and what has been learned is retained in the long term memory.

 There are different learning styles but to keep matters simple I will outline the most widely used methods (terms used are not technical in nature) and how they help.